CHANGES TO DISPENSARY OPENING HOURS

 Dr Roscoe joined the Practice on 30 January 2017 and has a special interest in minor surgery.
 She has a minor surgery clinic on Monday mornings.

-Dr E Watson is available for consultations (booked appointments) on Mondays and Wednesdays.
+Dr E Watson is available for consultations on Mondays and Wednesdays, with telephone appointments in the morning and booked appointments in the afternoon.

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as immunisations, healthy living advice, sexual health, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.